 There are real, and known, solutions to reducing human-bear conflict and preventing needless bear deaths.
 There is no excuse for 36 bears (25 within the City of Durango) being killed in human-caused conflict in 2017 in La Plata County – and that’s where you can help!
 Partner with us in preventing something unfortunate – that’s nearly entirely avoidable.

-Quickly, there may be a perception that we are fully-funded by one or all entities that potentially benefit from our efforts.
-However, we received no funding from the City of Durango, La Plata County Government or Colorado Parks and Wildlife in 2017.
+In 2018, we received $400 in support from La Plata County Government, but no funding from the City of Durango or Colorado Parks and Wildlife.
 Thus, individual donations are crucial in allowing us to make meaningful change.

 And we are making change.
-Go here for some highlights of our efforts in 2017!
-Please consider a contribution to help us achieve even more:
+Please consider a contribution to help us achieve even more!

 Biggest Need: Allow for us to assist more residents (and keep more bears from harm) with bear deterrents such as electric fencing, unwelcome mats and loaner bear-resistant containers.
 Why should you fund something residents should pay for on their own?
 Fair question.
 Because they’re not – resulting in avoidable conflict and bears being needlessly killed.
 Many times all it takes is a little nudge for residents to prevent creating “nuisance” bears that need to be dealt with.
 Not yet funded at $15,000.

 Please make checks and money orders payable to Bear Smart Durango and mail to:

 To make a tax-deductible donation to Bear Smart Durango via credit card you may do so on the Community Foundation Serving SW Colorado website.
 Be sure to include a notation indicating that your contribution is for Bear Smart Durango.
 View IRS Letter of Determination here.